Climate Action

 ‘Cement 2 Zero’

-Tarmac is participating in a ground-breaking project to develop the world’s first zero emission cement on an industrial scale.
-Led by the Materials Processing Institute (MPI), the ‘Cement 2 Zero’ government-funded project will see us collaborate with University of Cambridge researchers and other businesses to eliminate carbon emissions associated with the manufacture of clinker in cement kilns, and in turn create cement clinker using Electric Arc Furnaces (EAF).
+Tarmac is participating in a groundbreaking project to develop the world’s first zero emission cement on an industrial scale, with the first trial being completed in 2023.
+Led by the Materials Processing Institute (MPI), the ‘Cement 2 Zero’ government-funded project saw Tarmac collaborate with University of Cambridge researchers and other businesses to eliminate carbon emissions associated with the manufacture of clinker in cement kilns, and in turn create cement clinker using Electric Arc Furnaces (EAF).

-At the end of 2022, we had achieved a 35% reduction in CO2 per tonne of product, compared to a 1990 baseline.
+At the end of 2023, Tarmac had achieved a 33% reduction in CO2 per tonne.
 We categorise our greenhouse gas emissions into direct and indirect sources in line with the Greenhouse Gas Protocol.

 Tarmac: CO2 emissions by scope